 - Checkout on Site, Payment Off-Site – This payment submission encompasses the entire customer checkout process happening on your URL.
-It’ only after all payment details are input that the transaction is sent to the gateway for authorization.

 - On-Site Payments – This type is prevalent in large companies whereby the payments are processed on-site through servers owned by the company.
 When you choose this type of payment, both the checkout and payment processing occurs on your system.

 - USAePay – This Level 1 PCI complaint gateway is known for its numerous integrations allowing for payment acceptance via various channels – online, order by phone, mobile, and retail.